Tuesday, February 8, 2022

 I am a water baby, born into a swimming pool somewhere in California.
 The consistencies of my youth are remembered by two glorious elements: Sun, and Water.

-The water.
+The Water.
 A mesmerizing, serene blue, which, when uninhabited, was without a ripple in it, allowing me to manipulate its surface however I wanted.
 I would dive deep into the pool and imagine myself driving a car straight into it.
 It was probably too shallow to be diving like that.
 But the danger of the dive excited me.

 When did everything change?
 I can't remember anything happening between back then, and right now.

-I am full of fear.
 I am a water baby.
 No water and I am drowning.

 Monday, October 31, 2016